ExtensityAI/symbolicai/README.md

 }
 ```

-> [NOTE]: By default, the `symai.config.json` file is located in the `.symai` directory in your home directory (`~/.symai/symai.config.json`).
-The data collection community support feature is enabled by default.
-To turn it off, set SUPPORT_COMMUNITY to `False` via the `symai.config.json` file or the environment variable `SUPPORT_COMMUNITY`.
+> [NOTE]: By default, the data collection community support feature is enabled.
+To change this go to the `symai.config.json` file located in your home directory of your `.symai` folder (i.e., `~/.symai/symai.config.json`), and turn it off by setting the `SUPPORT_COMMUNITY` property to `False` via the config file or the respective environment variable.

 ## 🦖 Apps